j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2025/git-config.md

 ## Multiple profiles

-Imagine the following scenario, you have some repositories on your machine where you would like to associate with your work email and use your personal email for the other ones.
+Imagine the following scenario, you have repositories that you want to associate with your work email and your personal email for the other ones.

 ```bash
 $ tree